 While most people are applauding the new guidelines, others are concerned that they don’t go far enough in ensuring students get the most nutritious meals possible.
 For example, the school menus will still include French fries with some meals, after Congress vetoed the original restriction against fries.
 Lawmakers also left pizza classified as a vegetable because of the tomato paste used on the pie.
 Trade associations representing sellers of these foods may have played a role in swaying lawmakers’ opinions on these particular restrictions.

-“The only disappointment is that Congress did not allow USDA to limit French fries, and that they were forced to continue to count pizza as a vegetable,” Margo Wootan, director of nutrition policy for the Center for Science in the Public Interest, told the Washington Post.
+“The only disappointment is that Congress did not allow USDA to limit French fries and that they were forced to continue to count pizza as a vegetable,” Margo Wootan, director of nutrition policy for the Center for Science in the Public Interest, told the Washington Post.
 “But at least that pizza will be lower in sodium and have a whole-grain crust and be served with an additional vegetable on the side.”

-Finally, school lunches will begin catching up to the times in providing our children with more nutritious fare.
+Finally, school lunches will begin catching up to the times in providing our children with a more nutritious fare.
 However, we hope that more work will be done to give children the healthiest fare possible during school hours.